 2. What is the purpose of the share permission?

-The purpose of the share permission is to allow the control of people accessing the files or folders over the network.
-The three share permissions are read, change, and full control.
+The share permission allows control over who can access files or folders over the network, and comes in three levels: read, change, and full control.

 3. What are the six types of standard NTFS permissions?

-The six types of standard NTFS permissions are read, write, full control, modify, list folder contents, read and execute, etc.
+The six types of standard NTFS permissions are read, write, full control, modify, list folder contents, and read and execute.
+These permissions allow users to perform various actions on files and folders, such as reading, writing, and executing them.

 4. When we use both share and NTFS permissions, which one is applied?

-When both share and NTFS permissions are applied, the most restrictive permission is chosen by default.
-For example, if share permissions are set to "Everyone Read Allow" while the NTFS permissions are set to "Everyone Modify Allow," the share permissions will override the NTFS permissions due to being more restrictive.
+When both share and NTFS permissions are applied, the most restrictive permission is chosen by default, meaning if share permissions are set to "Everyone Read Allow" while NTFS permissions are set to "Everyone Modify Allow", the share permissions will override the NTFS permissions due to being more restrictive.